The Local Structure of Compactified Jacobians: Luna Slice Argument

 If $\alpha(g)$ is the identity, then we must have $\alpha(g)(s_i) = s_i$ for all $i$.
 But the $s_i$'s form a basis, so this is only possible if $g = \operatorname{id}_{r}$, showing injectivity.
-Similarly, given an $\alpha \in \Aut(I)$ that induces a determinant $+1$ automorphism of $H^{0}(I)$, define scalars $a_{i,j}$ as in Eqn.~\eqref{Eqn: ActionOfAlpha}.
+Similarly, given an $\alpha \in \Aut(I)$ that induces a determinant $+1$ automorphism of $H^{0}(X, I)$, define scalars $a_{i,j}$ as in Eqn.~\eqref{Eqn: ActionOfAlpha}.
 Then $g := (a_{i,j})^{-1} \in \operatorname{SL}_{r}$ is an element of $\Aut_1(I)$ with $\alpha(g) = \alpha$.
 This completes the proof. \end{proof}

 The last lemma we need asserts that the formation of the relevant group quotients commutes with completion. \begin{lemma} Let $Z$ be an affine algebraic scheme, $\tilde{x} \in Z$ a point, and $H$ an algebraic group acting on $Z$ that fixes $\tilde{x}$.
 Assume $H$ is linearly reductive.
-Then the formation of $H$-invariants commutes with completion; i.e.~we have
+Then the formation of $H$-invariants commutes with completion, i.e. if we call $x$ the image of $\tilde{x}$ in $Z/H$, then we have